ManishMaheshwari/springmetricsample/README.md

-This is a sample project to demonstrate exporting of metrics to statsD server.
+This is a sample project to demonstrate exporting of metrics.
+It has three service classes, each of which uses a different mechanism to export the metrics.

 Running statsD Server
 ====